GROMACS Wizard – Step 1: Prepare

 To define the box, select the system from the Document view or leave the selection empty if you would like to prepare the whole system in your document.

-There are several types of unit cells that are supported:
+Several types of unit cells are supported:

 • Cubic,